Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

 Nextflow is a workflow orchestration engine and domain-specific language (DSL) that makes it easy to write data-intensive computational workflows.

+Here, we're going to take our first steps in making a our first Nextflow pipeline.

 ## `hello-world.nf`

 In Nextflow, **process** is the basic processing primitive to execute a user script.